blackcatacademy/blackcat-testing/docs/PRESENTATION_DEMO.md

 - on-chain `active_root` + `active_policy_hash`
 - the current failure reason (`error_codes` / `errors`) when the system fails closed

+Optional:
+- Debug status (not for monitoring): `http://localhost:8088/health/debug`

 ## 2) What to say (high-level)

 - The server does **not** trust local disk or hosting admins by default.